All the news from websites hosted on the Our Locality platform will appear here immediately, but only once published.

 Use catchy titles that are easily understandable out of the context of your site to generate interest in your stories

-Making your site public with temporary content, placeholder text, coming soon anything – it looks a bit unprofessional
+Making your site public with temporary content, placeholder text, coming soon anything – unprofessional

-Use the same Post or Page everytime to refresh your news – the automation tools won’t pick this up and the powerful archiving features that are built in will not work either
+Use the same Post or Page to refresh your news.
+If you do that the automation tools won’t pick up the change.
+The powerful archiving features that are built in will not work either.
+Google may update it’s index, but it will not be that quick.